Christian Taylor talks about the Triple Jump and being a Proud Gator

 Taylor originally started out in the on-campus sport management program, but as his professional career took off, he found it difficult to continue.
 “The online program was the only way I could get my degree.
 This avenue enabled me to reach my lifelong dream.
 With all of the traveling I do to compete, I used to have to factor in the time difference when completing assignments, taking a test or meeting with groups to work on projects,” said Taylor.

-Recruited back in 2008 by the UF Track and Field team, Taylor quickly established himself as one of the nation’s best triple jumpers.
-When asked what drew him to UF Taylor answered, “I believe Gainesville is a unique city, it has a special energy that brings you in and makes you feel like family.
+Recruited back in 2008 by the UF Track and Field team, he quickly established himself as one of the nation’s best triple jumpers.
+When asked what drew him to UF, Taylor answered, “I believe Gainesville is a unique city, it has a special energy that brings you in and makes you feel like family.
 I also came to school at a very exciting time—the basketball and football team had both won national titles, and the city was buzzing with excitement.”

 When Taylor isn’t competing, he is reaching out to kids via the Classroom Champions program, which is co-founded by another HHP Gator great, Steve Mesler (Bobsled Olympic gold medal winner).
 The mentorship program connects athletes with thousands of underserved kids across the U.S. and Canada.
 Taylor remarked, “It has been the greatest thing I’ve done since becoming a professional athlete.
 It’s just an added bonus that I get to impact and inspire the next generation as a Gator.”